technofocus-pte/cpltextnsibltdeepdepth/Lab 2/Lab 2 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

     ![](./media/image33.png)

 4. Go to Teams in browser +++https://teams.microsoft.com/v2/+++ logged into your developer tenant.
-If you have a Microsoft 365 Copilot, the new app will be automatically pinned above your chats.
-Just open Teams, select “chats” and you’ll see Copilot.
+The new app will be automatically pinned above your chats.
+Just open Teams, select “chats” and you’ll see **Copilot**.
+Select it.

     ![](./media/image34.png)